Below you will find pages that utilize the taxonomy term “Python”

 One feature in recent versions of Python I hadn't played around with until recently is the ability to package up a multi-module program into a ZIP file that can be run directly by the Python interpreter.
 I didn't find much information about it, so I thought I'd describe what's necessary here.

-Python has had the ability to add ZIP files to the module search path since PEP 273 was implemented in Python 2.
+Python has had the ability to add ZIP files to the module search path since PEP 273 was implemented in Python 2.3.
+That can let you package up most of your program into a single file, but doesn't help with the main entry point.

 pygpgme 0.3